April 1, 2023

 Coinbase slams SEC stance on former ex-manager's insider trading case

-The Coinbase administration submitted to the court a private opinion on the case of the ex-exchange manager, denying the existence of a crime and demanding a review of the decision.
+The Coinbase administration submitted to the court a private opinion on the case of the ex-manager of the exchange, denying the presence of corpus delicti and demanding a review of the decision.

-Coinbase management denied that any of the assets that former Coinbase manager Ishan Wahi had access to were securities.
-The crypto exchange, in principle, does not quote securities.
+Coinbase management denies that any of the assets former Coinbase manager Ishan Wahi had access to were securities.
+In principle, the crypto exchange does not quote securities.

-Returning to the materials of the judicial investigationvs. the Wahey brothers, Paul Gruell argued that the SEC would have had the legal right to seek criminal prosecution of exchange employees if it had been able to present comprehensive rules and recommendations to Coinbase beforehand.
+Returning to the court materialsinvestigations against the Wahi brothers, Paul Grewal said that the SEC would have had the legal right to demand criminal prosecution of exchange employees if it had previously been able to provide Coinbase with comprehensive rules and recommendations.
 Moreover, the SEC was not even able to defend its position in court.

-"The Department of Justice acknowledged this whenaccused our former employee and his associates of wire fraud, but not securities fraud, as the assets involved are not such,” wrote
+"The Department of Justice admitted this whencharged our former employee and his co-conspirators with wire fraud, but not with securities fraud because the assets involved were not such," he wrote.

-In a court filing, Coinbase said the SECdeliberately deviates from his primary role in favor of initiating unsubstantiated lawsuits.
-And also that forms of enforcement by the Commission pose a threat to the US digital market and investors.
+In its filing with the court, Coinbase said the SECdeliberately deviates from fulfilling its primary role in order to initiate unjustified lawsuits.
+And also that the Commission's forms of coercive regulation pose a threat to the US digital market and investors.

 The other day, the CEO of Grayscale Investments explained

-the refusal of the SEC to approve the launch of an ETF on bitcoin due to the inability of the regulator to control the cryptocurrency market.
+The SEC's refusal to approve the launch of a Bitcoin ETF is due to the regulator's inability to control the cryptocurrency market.